Sloedam: Battle of Walcheren Causeway

-In 1944-1945, heavy fighting came to the area when the Allies attempted to clear the Western Scheldt, entrance to the harbor of Antwerp.
+In 1944–1945, heavy fighting came to the area when the Allies attempted to clear the Western Scheldt, entrance to the harbor of Antwerp.
 After heavy fighting, Zeelandic Flanders (south of the Scheldt) and Zuid-Beveland (to the north) were freed from German control by Canadian forces.
 However, Walcheren island, north of the river mouth, still contained a large German force that controlled access to the Western Scheldt.
 De Sloedam was the only access road to the former island of Walcheren.

 The Canadians reached the dam from Zuid-Beveland.
 The Germans were well prepared, and had established multiple well-prepared mortar sites that allowed them to fire on every point of the dam.
-The Canadian attempts to reach Walcheren all failed.
-Two Dutch resistance fighters offered their assistance to the Canadians.
-They knew the sandbars of the Sloe that ran dry during low tide and they led a patrol to Walcheren that managed to mark the dry area.
-After a short reconnaissance of the German positions, the patrol returned to Zuid-Beveland.
-The next day, a large Canadian unit managed to cross the Sloe, once again aided by the resistance men.
-After reaching the island of Walcheren, it attacked the German positions from the rear, managing to capture the mortar positions.
-The main Canadian force then crossed the Sloedam and established a beachhead on the Walcheren end.
-Operation Infatuate, the capture of Walcheren, was about to commence.
+The initial Canadian attempts to reach Walcheren failed.
+The Calgary Highlanders opened a bridgehead on Walcheren Island on the morning of 1 November 1944.
+The next day, soldiers of the 52nd (Lowland) Division crossed the Sloe to the south and attacked the German positions at the Sloedam from the rear.
+By this time the Canadians had withdrawn from the area.
+The attack on the Sloedam as intended as a diversion for Operation Infatuate, the capture of Walcheren by amphibious troops landing on the west and southern parts of the island.